WebizenAI/devdocs/old-work-archives/2018-webizen-net-au/about/references/social-informatics-design-concept-and-principles.md

 >
 > — Kingsley Uyi Idehen (@kidehen) [June 29, 2017](https://twitter.com/kidehen/status/880537550972010496?ref_src=twsrc%5Etfw)

-<script async="" charset="utf-8" src="https://platform.twitter.com/widgets.js"></script>

 An RDF sentence, is a machine-readable set of statements that can be used by an ICT agent to process information in a manner specified by the use of ‘rdf sentences’ produced overtime, to enable machine-readable (artificial intelligence related tooling) statements to be made by humans about how the information structures stored by a person, should be used for that person.

-<span style="font-weight: 400;">Therein; the means of entitling natural persons to the primary custodianship of their own *cyber-self*; that is, the informatics apparatus and modelling used to relate to them socially; improves support for conditional moral grammar, to be incorporated into the use of artificial intelligence technology with ICT.</span>
+Therein; the means of entitling natural persons to the primary custodianship of their own *cyber-self*; that is, the informatics apparatus and modelling used to relate to them socially; improves support for conditional moral grammar, to be incorporated into the use of artificial intelligence technology with ICT.

-<span style="font-weight: 400;"> Through the development of a shared capacity to define AI Agents for the management of self; the outcome is expected to be a means through which we are able to uniformly alters the conditions in which decisions are made.</span>
+Through the development of a shared capacity to define AI Agents for the management of self; the outcome is expected to be a means through which we are able to uniformly alters the conditions in which decisions are made.

 > In so doing; improve support for preserving the basis for human rights